 In case your application needs to access certain PropertyPermissions from java actions, you can use the Mendix Support Portal to send us a list of required properties.
 We will then make a security exception.

 Before deploying to the cloud, it is strongly recommended to first locally test your Java actions by emulating cloud security.
 This will make sure you encounter no surprises with regard to cloud security when the application is actually deployed to the Cloud.
 This will potentially save a lot of time, as it is much harder to debug these kind of issues in the Cloud than locally.

 Cloud security can be emulated locally using the following steps:

-Select the configuration for which you enabled cloud security emulation in the menu bar and hit the ‘Run’ button (F5).
+Select the configuration for which you enabled cloud security emulation in the menu bar and click Run (F5).